What is a blepharoplasty?

 Our foreheads act to outline our upper face.
 As we age, the skin around our temples loses its underlying support because of a steady loss of collagen, proteins and tissues.
 This can make our eyebrows sink with age, making our eyelids look drained and saggy.
 By tenderly lifting the forehead, we revive and 'open up' tired, hooded eyes for a more invigorated and appealing look.

-Ultherapy uses a remarkable ultrasound technology to stimulate and regrow collagen and elastin within a targeted area.
-When collagen and elastin have been established, they will lift the hooded eyelids to give the eyebrow an invigorated and energetic look.
+Ultherapy uses an ultrasound technology to stimulate collagen and elastin within a targeted area.
+When collagen and elastin have been established, they will lift the hooded eyelids to give the eyebrow a rejuvenated look.

 The Ultherapy brow lift attempts to lift the top eyelid, using modern and non-invasive ultrasound technology.
 This Ultherapy technique lifts the sagging skin on the temple and brow.
 This carefully raises the top eyelid while keeping it looking natural.
 Treatment results typically last 12 months.